 It is likely that quite a few different northbound APIs will exist before consolidation occurs – not unlike the early days of the mobile operating system (OS) wars.
 Examples of the types of network applications that could be optimized via the north bound interface include load balancers, firewalls or other software-defined security (SDSec) services, or orchestration applications across cloud resources.

-SDN Northbound APIs are also used to integrate the SDN Controller with automation stacks, such as Puppet, Chef, SaltStack, Ansible and CFEngine, as well as orchestration platforms, such as OpenStack, VMware’s vCloudDirector or the open source CloudStack.
+SDN Northbound APIs (or SDN Rest APIs) are also used to integrate the SDN Controller with automation stacks, such as Puppet, Chef, SaltStack, Ansible and CFEngine, as well as orchestration platforms, such as OpenStack, VMware’s vCloudDirector or the open source CloudStack.
 The goal is to abstract the inner-workings of the network, so that application developers can ‘hook’ into the network and make changes to accommodate the needs of the application without having to understand exactly what that means for the network.

 Recently, the Open Networking Foundation (ONF) turned its focus to the SDN northbound API.
 They have established a Northbound Working Group that will write code, develop prototypes and look at whether or not to create standards for the interface to drive clarity around what it is and what it can do.
 To learn more about the group’s current goals, visit its page here.